willijar/cl-data-format-validation/README.txt

     (format-output '(date :fmt :rfc2822) (get-universal-time))
     >"Mon, 10 Jul 2006 15:43:45 +00"

+generic function **equivalent** `specification input reference &key &allow-other-keys => boolean` Return true if the input and reference values can be consider equivalent according to the specification.
+The default is to test using **equal**.

 generic function **parse-options** `spec options-list &optional allow-other-options => options` Parse an option list (alist of names and strings to be parsed)